What is incontinentia pigmenti?

 Incontinentia pigmenti is a dominant X-linked disease.
 This means that the abnormal incontinentia pigmenti gene is located on one of the X chromosomes, which determine the sex of a child (XY=male; XX=female).
 Dominant X-linked disease means that a female with only one copy of the abnormal gene will show the disease, even though they have a normal gene on their other X-chromosome.
 Males who inherit the abnormal gene do not survive, resulting in miscarriage or stillbirth (X-linked dominant, male-lethal syndrome).
 Rarely incontinentia pigmenti is reported in males with Klinefelter syndrome (XXY syndrome) or as a result of spontaneous mutations.

 The incontinentia pigmenti gene is localised on chromosome Xq28.
 This gene normally codes for the nuclear factor-KB essential modulator protein and is known as the IKBKG gene (formerly known as NEMO or NF-kappaB gene).

-The NEMO gene is involved in regulation of the cell’s division and programmed cell death.
+The IKBKG gene is involved in regulation of the cell’s division and programmed cell death.

-Mutations in the NEMO gene prevent it from working, and cells that have the mutation are more prone to programmed cell death.
+Mutations in the IKBKG gene prevent it from working, and cells that have the mutation are more prone to programmed cell death.

 Cell death in the skin may present with blisters.
 These heal as the cells with the mutation die and are replaced by surrounding cells.